DrSimulate/gallery/README.md

 ## Manim

 In the following, we highlight example animations implemented in the [Manim Community Edition](https://github.com/ManimCommunity/manim).
-[Install ManimCE](https://github.com/ManimCommunity/manim?tab=readme-ov-file#installation) and import it in Python.
+Install ManimCE following the [installation instructions](https://github.com/ManimCommunity/manim?tab=readme-ov-file#installation) and import it in Python.

 ```python
 from manim import *